wp-plugins/loginwall-for-wp-beta/readme.txt

 Integrating LoginWall authentication with WordPress is very simple.
 Follow these quick installation steps:

-1. Sign up for a free LoginWall account at http://www.loginwall.com/wordpress/ and follow the activation instructions.

-2. After signing up you will get an email with your "Integration Key" and "Secret Key". you will need those values when you set up LoginWall plugin in WordPress.

-3. Download the plugin.
-(Currently Beta version)

-4. Unzip it and upload to wp-content/plugin/
+1. Install using the WordPress Gallery for the easiest installation or download, unzip and upload the LoginWall files to your /wp-content/plugins/ directory.

-5. Please make sure you know your admin username before installation - auto complete will stop working
+2. Please make sure you know your admin username before installation - auto complete will stop working

-6. From your WordPress dashboard, activate LoginWall WordPress plugin.
+3. From your WordPress dashboard, activate LoginWall WordPress plugin.

-7. In the LoginWall WordPress plugin settings, fill in the "Integration Key" and "Secret Key" with the values provided in the email you received in Step 2.
+4. You will get an email with all the details that were filled in the LoginWall WordPress plugin settings.

-8. Change your password to LoginWall password (from LoginWall settings page) to get better protection.
+5. Change your password to LoginWall password (from LoginWall settings page) to get better protection.

     All done!
     Log out of your WordPress account.
 When you log back in, you'll be prompted to insert your LoginWall password.